deco3500-2017/Genius/README.md

 ### Innovation
 - Target groups

 According to our research, In the 18 months starting July 2008, when Apple updated the iOS to support native apps, and ending in January 2010, nearly 150,000 apps were released.
 That's around 275 apps per day.
-In so many massive amounts of mobile phone software, music software accounted for 40% of the number (live wire,2010).In this 40% of the software inside, most of the design groups are for young people.
-For example iTunes, For you, Tidal, Spotify and so on.
+In so many massive amounts of mobile phone software, music software accounted for 40% of the number (live wire,2010).
+In this 40% of the software inside, most of the design groups are for young people.
+For example, iTunes, For you, Tidal, Spotify and so on.
 And for the elderly involved in the software is only has 1%.
 So our innovation is to target the group for the aging people.
 - Sharing anything with music

 This app is a music app, but also could share the anything you want with music.
 Such as photos, stories, a piece of voice messages or others.